turingschool/try-turing/backend-online-advanced/ruby-intro/index.md

 ## Methods

-A ruby **method** is a piece of code that packages up instructions for the program to follow.
+A Ruby **method** is a piece of code that packages up instructions for the program to follow.
 Some other languages refer to them as functions.
-Many methods are built-in to the ruby language to make developers work easier and code cleaner.
+Many methods are built-in to the Ruby language to make developers work easier and code cleaner.
 Developers can also write their own methods.

-Today, we will focus on using built-in ruby methods.
+Today, we will focus on using built-in Ruby methods.
 Imagine this real-world scenario: a (well-trained) dog can react to the command `sit`, `bark`, `roll_over`, etc. In code, we might write these like this:

 ```ruby
 dog.sit